Guide to sea fishing marks in TORBAY

 Picture of a silver bream and link to article on fishing in Portugal.

-Recently, we took a trip to Portugal.
+Some time ago, my late wife Julie and I took a trip to Portugal.
 This article contains some of the things that we found out about the fishing during our visit.

 Hatchlands Trout Farm